Garamendi introduces Farmworker Pesticide Safety Act

-Congressman John Garamendi introduced a bill on Wednesday that would significantly increase funding for pesticide safety and farmworker outreach programs.
+Congressman John Garamendi introduced a bill last week that would significantly increase funding for pesticide safety and farmworker outreach programs.

 If approved, the bill — Farmworker Pesticide Safety Act — would effectively triple funding for the U.S. Environmental Protection Agency’s worker protection, public-private partnership, and pesticide safety education grant programs — the University of California, Davis Extension is the single largest recipient of the federal grant money in the nation.